-- 1. Position Risk: It refers to the probability of loss associated with a particular trading/security (long or short) position due to price changes. - 2.
-Interest rate risk: The risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates. - 3.
+Position Risk: It refers to the probability of loss associated with a particular trading/security (long or short) position due to price changes.

+Interest rate risk: The risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 Commodities Risk: It refers to the uncertainties of future market values and of the size of the future income, caused by the fluctuation in the prices of commodities.
-These commodities may be oil, metals, gas, electricity etc. - 4.
-Foreign Exchange Risk: It is a financial risk that exists when a transaction is denominated in a currency other than the base currency of the company.
+These commodities may be oil, metals, gas, electricity etc.

+Foreign Exchange Risk: It is a financial risk that exists when a financial transaction is denominated in a currency other than the base currency of the company.
 The foreign exchange risk in the Company is effectively managed by the establishment and control of foreign exchange limits, such as through the establishment of maximum value of exposure to a currency pair as well as through the utilization of sensitivity analysis.

-The Company monitors its market risk exposures on a quarterly basis and has policies in place to mitigate excess exposure.
+The Company monitors these exposures on a quarterly basis and has policies to minimize its market risk exposures which are in accordance with the CRR.

-In 2019, the Company's market risk mainly emanated from foreign exchange fluctuations which affect the Company's deposits in banks or reserves held that are denominated in foreign currencies as well as from positions held during FX trading or positions held in assets denominated in foreign currencies.
+In 2020, the Company's market risk mainly emanated from foreign exchange fluctuations which affect the Company's deposits in banks or reserves held that are denominated in foreign currencies as well as from positions held during FX trading or positions held in assets denominated in foreign currencies.